composablesys/collabs/demos/apps/counter/README.md

 ### `npm run dev`

-Build the container from `src/`, in [development mode](https://webpack.js.org/guides/development/).
+Build the app from `src/`, in [development mode](https://webpack.js.org/guides/development/).

 ### `npm run build`

-Build the container from `src/`, in [production mode](https://webpack.js.org/guides/production/) (smaller output files; longer build time; source maps have line numbers only).
+Build the app from `src/`, in [production mode](https://webpack.js.org/guides/production/).

 ### `npm start`

-Run the testing server.
-Open [http://localhost:3000/](http://localhost:3000/) to view your container.
+Run the testing server on [http://localhost:3000/](http://localhost:3000/).
 Use multiple browser windows at once to test collaboration.

-See [container-testing-server](https://www.npmjs.com/package/@collabs/container-testing-server) for usage info.
+To change the port, set the `$PORT` environment variable.

 ### `npm run clean`

 Delete `dist/`.

-## Deployment

-See [Deployment](https://collabs.readthedocs.io/en/latest/guide/containers.html#deployment) for deployment options.
-The container's built HTML file is placed in `dist/` when you run `npm run dev` or `npm run build`.